 Injustice, racism in Russia

 Even members of the Russian-led EEU appear to be experiencing Moscow's hostile policies.

 Russian law enforcement systematically violates the rights of Central Asian migrants and subjects them to violence and extortion, human rights activists say.

-"Discriminatory rhetoric against migrants remains rampant in Russia," Gulnara Derbisheva of Isafana, Batken province, Kyrgyzstan, director of the NGO Insan-Leilek, said at a roundtable held on International Migrants Day last December 18.
+"Discriminatory rhetoric against migrants remains rampant in Russia," Gulnara Derbisheva of Isfana, Batken province, Kyrgyzstan, director of the NGO Insan-Leilek, said at a roundtable held on International Migrants Day last December 18.

 Central Asian immigrants stranded in Russia with no work and dwindling resources due to the coronavirus outbreak endured extra woes brought on by police harassment and widespread fraud.